StackVista/stackstate-docs/configure/telemetry/send_metrics.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

-# Push metrics to StackState over HTTP
+# Push metrics to Rancher Observability over HTTP

 ## Overview

-StackState can either pull metrics from a data source or can receive pushed metrics.
-Pushed metrics are stored by StackState, while pulled metrics aren't.
+Rancher Observability can either pull metrics from a data source or can receive pushed metrics.
+Pushed metrics are stored by Rancher Observability, while pulled metrics aren't.
 Pushed metrics are stored for the duration of the configured retention period.
 This page describes how metrics can be pushed.

-There are several ways to send metrics to StackState.
+There are several ways to send metrics to Rancher Observability.
 A large number of [integrations](../../stackpacks/integrations/) are provided out of the box that may help you get started.
-If there is no out of the box integration, you can send metrics to StackState using either HTTP or the [StackState `stac` CLI](/setup/cli/cli-stac.md).
+If there is no out of the box integration, you can send metrics to Rancher Observability using either HTTP or the [Rancher Observability `stac` CLI](/setup/cli/cli-stac.md).

-## StackState Receiver API
+## Rancher Observability Receiver API

-The StackState Receiver API accepts topology, metrics, events and health data in a common JSON object.
+The Rancher Observability Receiver API accepts topology, metrics, events and health data in a common JSON object.
 The default location for the receiver API is the `<STACKSTATE_RECEIVER_API_ADDRESS>`, constructed using the `<STACKSTATE_BASE_URL>` and <`STACKSTATE_RECEIVER_API_KEY>`.

 {% tabs %}
 {% tab title="Kubernetes" %}
-The `<STACKSTATE_RECEIVER_API_ADDRESS>` for StackState deployed on Kubernetes or OpenShift is:
+The `<STACKSTATE_RECEIVER_API_ADDRESS>` for Rancher Observability deployed on Kubernetes or OpenShift is:

 ```text
 https://<STACKSTATE_BASE_URL>/receiver/stsAgent/intake?api_key=<STACKSTATE_RECEIVER_API_KEY>
 ```

-The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during StackState installation, for details see [Kubernetes install - configuration parameters](/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md#generate-values-yaml).
+The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during Rancher Observability installation, for details see [Kubernetes install - configuration parameters](/setup/install-stackstate/kubernetes_openshift/kubernetes_install.md#generate-values-yaml).
 {% endtab %}

 {% tab title="Linux" %}

-The `<STACKSTATE_RECEIVER_API_ADDRESS>` for StackState deployed on Linux is:
+The `<STACKSTATE_RECEIVER_API_ADDRESS>` for Rancher Observability deployed on Linux is:

 ```text
 https://<STACKSTATE_BASE_URL>:<STACKSTATE_RECEIVER_PORT>/stsAgent/intake?api_key=<STACKSTATE_RECEIVER_API_KEY>
 ```

-The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during StackState installation, for details see [Linux install - configuration parameters](/setup/install-stackstate/linux/install_stackstate.md#configuration-options-required-during-install).
+The `<STACKSTATE_BASE_URL>` and `<STACKSTATE_RECEIVER_API_KEY>` are set during Rancher Observability installation, for details see [Linux install - configuration parameters](/setup/install-stackstate/linux/install_stackstate.md#configuration-options-required-during-install).
 {% endtab %}
 {% endtabs %}